-Not only that, but Cuba also offers more affordable all-inclusive vacations than some other Caribbean destinations; making it an ideal choice for budget-conscious globetrotters!
+Cuba also offers more affordable all-inclusive vacations than some other Caribbean destinations, making it an ideal choice for budget-conscious globetrotters!

 But all travelers to Cuba, including Canadians, need to follow a few steps before entry in addition to booking the flight and finding a wonderful place to stay!

-Here are all the rules and regulations you need to know about, and if you already know all about that, you can skip to the bottom part and research a variety of different tours in and around Cuba!
+If you already have what you need to know, you can skip to the bottom part and research a variety of tours in and around Cuba!

 You need to get a Cuban tourist card before you travel.

-You can buy one online or buy one at selected airports in Canada.
+You can buy a tourist card online or buy one at selected airports in Canada.

-Note that Air Canada provides you with a Cuban tourist card along with your ticket, so that is convenient!
+Note that if you fly Air Canada, they will provide you with a Cuban tourist card along with your ticket, so that is super convenient!